loopasam/pixelpotluck/content/pages/faq.md

 Author: Your Name
 Summary: A brief summary of the page content.

 Foo bar about the website.
+You have questions about the website?
+Here are some answers.